 - Developmental: Identity (e.g., personal, cultural, sexual orientation, gender identity), adjustment to college, healthy lifestyle choices, decisions, life transitions

-- Substance Use: Concerns related to alcohol or other drug use/abuse
+- Substance Use: Concerns for self or others related to alcohol or other drug use/abuse

 - Academic: Performance anxiety, perfectionism, academic difficulties